-In order to ensure the safety and well-being of students and staff, school administrators shall regulate all visitors to their buildings and grounds.
+In order to ensure the safety and well-being of students and staff, parish/school administrators shall regulate all visitors to their buildings and grounds.
+Procedures for visitors to the school during hours of normal operation shall be published in the school's/religious education student/parent handbook.
+This procedure shall include notification that visitors may be required to register via a visitor monitoring system and present photo identification.

-All visitors to the school/religious education program shall report to the office when entering and must receive authorization before visiting classrooms and other parts of the building.
+All visitors to the school/religious education program shall report to the designated school office when entering and must receive authorization before visiting classrooms and other parts of the building.
 This requirement does not apply when visitors are attending an athletic event or other public program in areas typically used for large group assembly, such as gymnasiums and auditoriums, or when parents are attending activities clearly for the purpose of parent involvement, such as an open house or parent-teacher conferences.

-The school administrator or designee has the discretion to request that a visitor leave the premises if he/she believes that the visitor's presence presents a danger to students, staff, or property or if that person's presence is disruptive to the operation of school or program.
+The parish/school administrator or designee has the discretion to request that a visitor leave the premises if he/she believes that the visitor's presence presents a danger to students, staff, or property or if that person's presence is disruptive to the operation of school or program.
 Law enforcement shall be called if persons refuse to comply.

-Students may not bring guests to school unless the student's parent/legal guardian and authorized school representative have granted permission to do so.
+Students may not bring guests to school/religious education unless the student's parent/legal guardian and authorized parish/school representative have granted permission to do so.